 Even though all successful redesigns will reduce instructional costs over time, some financial resources are needed up front.
-(Funds that will be needed as an ongoing feature of the redesign to buy software or technology-based services such as grading assistance or tutoring should be included in overall redesign planning.)
-Where do those financial resources come from?
-Some institutions have redirected internal funds to support redesign.
+Where do these financial resources come from?
+Some institutions have redirected internal funds to support the redesign.
 Other institutions have received outside funding from Title III or Title V grants or from private foundations that seek to improve student retention and success.
-The ability to articulate clearly the problem the institution is trying to solve by implementing course redesign will go a long way to enabling funders (either internal or external) to understand and support the redesign effort.
+Being able to articulate clearly the problem the institution is trying to solve by using the Emporium Model will go a long way to enabling any funder (either internal or external) to understand and support the redesign effort.

-Prepare to Develop a Plan
+Preparing to Develop a Plan

-Once the institution has a clear understanding of its goal and believes it has the necessary support and resources to move forward in the development of a redesign plan, both faculty and administrators need to learn more about course redesign, what its strengths are, and how it actually works.
+Once the institution has a clear understanding of its goal and believes it has the necessary support and resources to move forward to develop a redesign plan, both faculty and administrators need to learn more about the Emporium Model, what its strengths are, and how it actually works.

-Establish a Course Redesign Team
+Form a Course Redesign Team

 The first step in developing a redesign plan is to form a course redesign team.
 Successful course redesign is the product of a team effort.
-It is neither a faculty project nor an administrative project nor a professional staff project.
-It takes all of those people-because it is a team effort.
+It is not a faculty project; it is not an administrative project; it is not a professional staff project.
+It takes all of these people because it is a team effort.
 In evaluating prior redesign programs, we have found that taking a team approach always receives the highest possible rating from participants.

-Institutions should establish institutional teams that include the following types of people.
+Institutions should establish institutional teams that include the following types of people: